 I can’t stress this enough: buy your art from a reputable NFT source.
-Stick with one of the main players while you learn the ropes (SuperRare or Rarible, for example), and then branch out once you have gained some confidence.
+Stick with one of the main players while you learn the ropes (OpenSeas, SuperRare or Rarible, for example), and then branch out once you have gained some confidence.

 Current Popular NFT Platforms (Buy, Sell, Trade)